wemakeweb/Risotto/README.md

 require('risotto').initialize(__dirname);
 ```

-After calling *initialize* Yolo will boot up and look up all [controllers](https://github.com/wemakeweb/Risotto#controllers) in /app/controllers.
+After calling *initialize* Risotto will boot up and look up all [controllers](https://github.com/wemakeweb/Risotto#controllers) in /app/controllers.
 It will bind all [routes](https://github.com/wemakeweb/Risotto#routes) configured in the /config/routes.yml file for you.
 __Be Aware__ Risotto will register a global variable named "Risotto".

 ##Controllers